What’s the difference between urban planning and urban design?

 What is urban design?

-Urban design is a hands-on role that takes care of the design of the elements that make up cities – building forms, streets, green spaces, community areas and more.
+While similar to urban planning, urban design is a more hands-on role that takes care of the design of the elements that make up cities – building forms, streets, green spaces, community areas and more.

 “Urban designers tend to be really good observers of how details of the physical environment produce an overall experience for users,” says MacDonald.